Medical Examinations and Inquiries: Employee Rights

 Your Rights During Post-Offer Examinations

 The employer must consider whether reasonable accommodations would allow you to perform the essential job functions before withdrawing an offer.
-If an offer is withdrawn based on medical information, you have the right to know what specific medical condition disqualified you and how it relates to the essential functions of the position.
+If an employer withdraws an offer based on medical information, you have the right to know what specific medical condition disqualified you and how it relates to the essential functions of the position.
 This transparency requirement helps prevent discrimination disguised as medical disqualification.

 Health Insurance Medical Inquiries

 Employers may also request medical information for health insurance enrollment after a job offer.
-The ADA permits this with important limitations to prevent discrimination.
-These inquiries must be part of the health plan enrollment process, not general employment paperwork.
-The information must be maintained separately from employment records and cannot be used for employment decisions.
-Additionally, the plan must comply with HIPAA privacy requirements.
+The ADA permits this with important limitations to prevent discrimination:

-We recommend carefully reviewing insurance-related medical questions to ensure they’re appropriate for insurance purposes and not being used as a pretext for employment screening.
+We recommend carefully reviewing insurance-related medical questions to ensure they serve insurance purposes and don’t function as hidden employment screening.
 Legitimate insurance enrollment questions should focus on coverage needs rather than employment qualifications.

 During Employment: Ongoing Medical Examinations and Inquiries

-Once employed, the ADA continues to protect your medical privacy while allowing certain examinations and inquiries under specific circumstances.
+The ADA continues to protect your medical privacy after you’re hired while allowing certain examinations and inquiries under specific circumstances.
 These balanced protections recognize both employee privacy interests and legitimate employer needs for medical information in limited situations.

 The “Job-Related and Consistent with Business Necessity” Standard